Mrian07/Proyeksi/docs/system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/README.md

 Click on *Create* to finish the creation of the synchronized  group.
 The LDAP memberships of each user will be synchronized hourly  through a background job on your packaged installation.
-Changes and output will be logged to */var/log/openproject/cron-hourly.log*.
+Changes and output will be logged to */var/log/proyeksiapp/cron-hourly.log*.

 If you want to trigger the synchronization *manually* you can do so by running the respective rake task directly.
 In the packaged installation, for instance, this would work like this:

 ```
-sudo openproject run bundle exec rake ldap_groups:synchronize
+sudo proyeksiapp run bundle exec rake ldap_groups:synchronize
 ```